Tagged or AnyVal?

 Reasons to prefer value classes are:

-• as a standardised solution basically all libraries that allow usage of custom types, support value classes out of the box: Shapeless, Circe, Slick claim support for AnyVals,
+• as a standardized solution, basically all libraries that allow the use of custom types support value classes out of the box: Shapeless, Circe, Slick claim support for AnyVals,

-• contrary to tagged types, AnyVals can be used for pattern matching - with tagged types matching would break as in runtime there is no information that discriminate different types.
-However, for this case documentation allows AnyVal to create an actual wrapper for a value, so there is a cost related to instantiation of a new object,
+• contrary to tagged types, AnyVals can be used for pattern matching - with tagged types matching would break, as at runtime there is no information that discriminates different types.
+However, for this case, the documentation allows an AnyVal to create an actual wrapper for a value, so there is a cost related to the instantiation of a new object,

-• they are easier to understand by newcomers - you just use class just like any other wrapper, and compiler will make sure that equals and hashcode are redirected to value’s implementation, optimize out allocation for the wrapper, pattern matching works, no one needs to wonder why how things works, and why they don’t work when something broke.
+• they are easier to understand by newcomers - you just use a class like any other wrapper, and the compiler will make sure that equals and hashCode are redirected to the value’s implementation, optimize away the allocation for the wrapper, and that pattern matching works; no one needs to wonder how things work, or why they don’t when something breaks.

 new AnyValAllocation(value)

-There is a small issue with the assumption, that compiler would optimize out allocation.
-Mainly that it is not always true.
+There is a small issue with the assumption that the compiler would optimize away allocation.
+Namely, that it is not always true.
 Creating a Seq of Names would impose a performance penalty, as investigated in this nice article.

-Additionally, several times I had an issue, when I tried to use AnyVal to get rid of some wrapper and ended up with compiler errors:
+Additionally, several times I had an issue when I tried to use an AnyVal to get rid of a wrapper and ended up with compiler errors:

 final class Result[+T](val toTask: Task[Validated[ServiceError, T]])